Holidays and tours by rail

 This former textile town boasts a fine opera house – the Teatr Wielki – and the former textile factories have been converted into a massive shopping centre, with the central square transformed into a beach, complete with deckchairs!

-Click on the image for full details and itinerary, but please note that some changes are likely when this tour is available for reservation (August 2018) due to major alterations in the Winter 2018/2019 European timetable.
+Click on this link for full details and itinerary, but please note that some changes are possible when this tour is available for reservation (August 2019) due to major alterations in the Winter 2019/2020 European railway timetable.

 If you are a fan of Verdi, Berlioz, Mozart and Rossini, to name but a few, and you are attracted to the idea of exploring Paris and Venice in the off-season, without the crowds, and without the searing heat that can be so debilitating in high summer, this combination of cities and operas is for you!